Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 🔴 **Rule 6: Investigate patients with the above anomalies**

-For downstream processing the above patients have been removed.
+Patients with the above anomalies have not been removed from our dataset.

 &nbsp;